COVID-19 Resource Center

-Starting Friday, June 14, Beebe Healthcare is updating its visitor restrictions to allow inpatients to have one well visitor between 10 a.m. to 9 p.m. at the Margaret H. Rollins Lewes Campus.
+Starting Monday, August 30, Beebe Healthcare is updating its visitor restrictions to allow inpatients to have one well visitor between 10 a.m. to 9 p.m. at the Margaret H. Rollins Lewes Campus.
+That visitor may not rotate during the day.
 Pediatric patients may have both parents.

 This includes patients at the Lewes and South Coastal Emergency Departments and Beebe Medical Group offices.

 Patients being discharged at times other than our new visiting hours are allowed one well visitor 30 minutes prior to discharge to help with patient care instructions.

 No visitors will be allowed for COVID-19 patients and patients under suspicion for COVID-19 except for special circumstances.
 Additional considerations are made for labor & delivery, surgery patients, pediatrics, and end of life patients.